 The Encumbered Title

-In order to guarantee compliance with the undertakings of the Encumbering Party pursuant to the Joint Venture Agreement and as detailed in Clause 2 above, the Encumbering Party will encumber all its rights in the real estate in favor of the Other Parties, including under the agreement signed on 24 July 2017 and the additions thereto with Bezeq, the Israeli Telecommunications Company Ltd. for the purchase of the full title of Bezeq in the real estate (Administrative File 32631904A), and including its rights to receive money returned by Bezeq for the above-mentioned agreement for any reason whatsoever, its rights under the Joint Venture Agreement as well as any monetary right against a third party and a tax refund in connection with the real estate and the joint venture, other than in connection with income tax and betterment tax (hereinafter: “Encumbered Rights”).
+In order to guarantee compliance with the undertakings of the Encumbering Party pursuant to the Joint Venture Agreement and as detailed in Clause 2 above, the Encumbering Party will encumber all its rights in the real estate in favor of the Other Parties, including under the agreement signed on July 24, 2017 and the additions thereto with Bezeq, the Israeli Telecommunications Company Ltd. for the purchase of the full title of Bezeq in the real estate (Administrative File 32631904A), and including its rights to receive money returned by Bezeq for the above-mentioned agreement for any reason whatsoever, its rights under the Joint Venture Agreement as well as any monetary right against a third party and/or a tax refund in connection with the real estate and the joint venture, other than in connection with income tax and betterment tax (hereinafter: “Encumbered Rights”).

 Declarations of the Parties